United States Naval Academy (USNA) Essay Prompts and Tips

 The USNA only requires one essay, but you need to cover two very distinct topics in one place.
 We will explore these two distinct questions in two separate sections of this blog.
 However, we want to stress that both need to be covered in the same limited number of words, as the official directions indicate:

-In a well-organized essay of a total of 300 to 500 words, please discuss both of the following:
+In a well-organized essay, please discuss both of the following:

 It may be helpful to view this portion of the prompt as a higher-stakes version of the typical “Why Us?” college essay.
 In that category of essay, an applicant is tasked with telling their story of how they decided that ______ University was the perfect school for them.
 They may write about particular academic programs, courses, professors, research opportunities, internships/co-ops, study abroad programs, and student-run organizations that they will take advantage of once on campus.